bitcoin-s/bitcoin-s/docs/node/node.md

 That means every time one of these events happens on the p2p network, we will call your callback so that you can be notified of the event.
 These callbacks will be run after the message has been recieved and will execute sequentially.
-If any of them failan error log will be output and the remainder of the callbacks will continue.
+If any of them fail an error log will be output and the remainder of the callbacks will continue.
-Let's make a easy one
+Let's make an easy one

 #### Example